 I write speculative fiction (mainly fantasy) geared towards the middle-of-the-road age group.
 10-17 is my target.
 Some of my stories have lighthearted plots but I’m not afraid to be dark and serious.
 Think of my stories having a PG or PG-13 rating.
 Silly, maybe violent, but tame enough that you could show it to your kids.
-No sex, gore or language.
+No sex, gore or explicit language.
 (The worst you might hear is “damn” or something similar).

 How do your pronounce your last name?